 A deed tax, generally at rates ranging from 3% to 5%, may be levied on the purchase or sale, gift or exchange of ownership of land use rights or real properties.
 The transferee/assignee is the taxpayer.

 Individuals who conclude taxable documents or conduct securities trading in China, as well as individuals who conclude taxable contracts outside China while the contacts are used in China, are subject to stamp tax.
-The stamp tax rates vary between 0.005% on loan contracts to 0.1% for property leasing and property insurance contracts.
+The stamp tax rates vary between 0.005% on loan contracts and finance leasing contracts to 0.1% for property leasing (other than finance lease) and property insurance contracts.

 Treatment of foreign-owned real estate